NaziaRiasat/llm-gene-selection-prompt-sensitivity/README.md

 Differential expression reference tables were derived from the NSCLC tumor-draining lymph node dataset: GEO accession: GSE239514

+## Citation

+If you use this code, please cite:

+Stability Does Not Imply Correctness: Prompt Sensitivity in LLM-based Gene Selection.
+ICLR 2026 Workshop: I Can't Believe It's Not Better.

 ## License

 MIT License